ebcrowder/gatsby_crowdereric/src/assets/cv.md

 - Resolved issues on production applications and projects in development stages.
 - Provided excellent service for retainer clients.

-**Prosper IT Consulting, Portland, OR**
- Intern - December 2017

-- Contributed to the development of a travel-focused social network application by building messaging functionalities and styling components.

 **Perkins & Co., Portland, OR**
 Audit Manager - October 2016 - January 2018